top of page

 All: All hail Matthews of the Prodigious Intellect!

-B: Dashed what kept you?
-Why, Matthews you're completely blanched ! - did you see a ghost, perchance?(hysterics ensue) - come, you need some brandy - here - (fills skull goblet - CSM is astounded - again) Oh, start not Matthews! - nor deem my spirit fled!
+B: The devil what kept you? (looks up) - why, Matthews you're completely blanched ! - did you see a ghost, perchance? (hysterics ensue) - come, you need some brandy - here - (fills skull goblet - CSM is astounded - again) Oh, start not Matthews! - nor deem my spirit fled!
 In this behold the only skull from which, unlike a living head, whatever flows is never dull

 SBD: Not dull - but a dashed small measure

-B: Better to hold the sparkling grape, than nurse the earthworm’s slimy brood (CSM sits) - and circle in the goblet’s shape, the drink of gods than reptile’s food
+B: Better to hold the sparkling grape, than nurse the earthworm’s slimy brood (CSM sits) - and circle, in the goblet’s shape, the drink of gods than reptile’s food

 H: Your wit this eve Byron, perchance is shining - but perhaps we shall leave off frightening last night’s supper out of Matthews